 For Americans the autonomy of the individual is of primary importance.
 There can be no liberty, no creative initiative, and no motivation to learn moral responsibility without it.
-Yet, the perceptions we have inherited from the past lack clarity and independent thinking.
+Yet, the perceptions we have inherited from the past lack clarity and have been subjected to little thoughtful examination.
 Many of us have paid a price for failing to investigate the truth and think for ourselves.
-Most important in this dangerously fragile time, we must recognize that self-respect and personal sense of identity depend on a diversity of community associations and connectedness with trustworthy people.
+Most important in this dangerously fragile time, we must recognize that self-respect and personal sense of identity depend on moral responsibility and the freedom of association and interconnectedness.

 “The greatest single lesson to be drawn from the social transformations of the 20th century,” writes Nisbet, “from the phenomena of individual insecurity and the mass quest for community, is that the intensity of men’s motivations toward freedom and culture is unalterably connected with the relationships of a social organization that has structural coherence and functional significance.”[xx]

 “Separate man from the primary contexts of normative association, as the 19th century individualist enjoined [ie. attempted] in effect, and you separate him not only from the basic values of a culture but from the sources of individuality itself.”[xxi]

 The differences and diversity of ideas and perspective that have punctuated the American past do not easily lend themselves to a coherent vision for the future.
 But, an understanding of the past is necessary for a realistic understanding of the present.
 If we can recognize how our thinking, (or failure to think), has led to the social, economic, and ethical difficulties we are now experiencing, we will find they are fundamentally interrelated.